Table of Contents

 What is warehouse order picking?

-Warehouse order picking is a stage in the order fulfillment process where specific items from a fulfillment center are picked and packed to fulfill a customer’s order.
-Warehouse order picking is an important step within the order fulfillment process that requires high-tech equipment and labor focused processes to maintain high order accuracy rates across all orders leaving the warehouse
+Warehouse order picking is the pulling of an item or items in a warehouse or fulfillment center for the purpose of fulfilling an order placed by a customer.
+Successful warehouse picking is a critical step within the order fulfillment process that requires high-tech equipment and labor focused processes to maintain high order accuracy rates across all orders leaving the warehouse.

 Why is a warehouse order picking system important?